vitor-souza-ime/fractal/README.md

 Fractal Visualization 🌌

 A Python project to generate and visualize stunning fractals using NumPy and Matplotlib.
-Explore the beauty of mathematics through the Koch Snowflake, Mandelbrot Set, Fractal Binary Tree, and Dragon Curve.
+Dive into the beauty of mathematics with the Koch Snowflake, Mandelbrot Set, Fractal Binary Tree, and Dragon Curve.

 📜 Overview
-This project creates visualizations of four iconic fractals, each showcasing the intricate patterns of recursive mathematics.
-The script measures computation times and displays the fractals with a clean, minimalistic style.
-Perfect for learning about fractals, Python, or simply enjoying mathematical art!
+This project creates visualizations of four iconic fractals, showcasing the intricate patterns of recursive mathematics.
+The script, main.py, computes each fractal, measures their computation times, and displays them with a clean, minimalistic style.
+Ideal for exploring fractals, learning Python, or enjoying mathematical art!
 Fractals Included

 Koch Snowflake: A recursive curve forming a snowflake-like shape.